Action And Reward

 It can be blissful, terrifying, beautiful, dark, bright, alluring, repelling.

 As we begin to realize, remember, this truth, how do we reconcile our life and the needs of this body…with this greater reality?
 How do we meet injustice?
+After learning to touch this place of emptiness in meditation, how do we bridge, integrate?
+Yoga has become increasingly helpful on this part of the path.

 The wise see that there is action in the midst of inaction and inaction in the midst of action.
 Their consciousness is unified, and every act is done with complete awareness. — The Gita, 4.18.